 The role of self-image

-In order to stop caring about what others think of us, we need to understand the role played by our self-image.
+In order to stop caring what others think of us, we need to understand the role played by our self-image.
 Being too self-conscious means that we are taking ourselves – or more precisely our self-image – way too seriously.
 While most self-help books will give you advice or even exercises to try to « fix » your self-image, what I would recommend you is, not to fix your self-image, but to distance yourself from it by observing it from an external point of view, that is, from the real you!
 (See Psychology vs. Spirituality, Which One is the Most Powerful).

 Have you ever wondered what your self-image really is?
 No matter how real it may seem, your self-image is actually a thought.
 It is a constructed image you have of yourself but it is not you!
 Every day thousands and thousands of thoughts are coming and going in your mind; the question is who notices them?
 It is you who notice them!
 Not your self-image.
 (See What is the Ego)